cyrillus31/hacking_algorithms_diary/algorithms/Problems/Binary search/72 Search a 2D matrix/Search a 2D Matrix.md

 ```

 > [!Attention]
-> -
-**SOLUTION:** Beware which pointers you use where!
+> Beware which pointers you use where!
-1) You are checking an element at m
+> 1) On every iteration you are checking an element at m
-2) You are moving l or r pointers to m
+> 2) You are moving l or r pointers to m

 ## Example solution:
 ___